PnTsoi/texbl/README.md

 # texbl
-A personalized, indie-made website for jotting down knowledge formally.
+A website for personalized, indie-made content for jotting down subject knowledge.